 It turned out that for whatever reason, a lot of people did.
-Perhaps most pertinently, the authors.
+Perhaps most pertinently, its authors.

 Well, she'd done nothing but tell the truth.
 The book was crap.
 Cheap, plastic crap.
 What had they expected her to say?
-Something clever?

 Ororo didn't want to do this anymore.
-Kitty would just have to find a student to manage the school's accounts.
+Kitty would just have to find a student to fill in for her.
 As Logan had proposed.
 Besides, she was neglecting her plants.